Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Categorification of the extended mutation matrix

 \begin{example} Let $e$ be an internal edge of the ribbon graph $\mathcal{T}$.
-If $e$ is not self-folded, we denote by $\gamma_e$ the pure matching curve which traces along $e$.
-If $e$ is self-folded, we denote by $\gamma_e$ the pure matching curve which traces along $e$ (in any direction, e.g.~clockwise) and then traces along the other edge of the self-folded ideal triangle.
+If $e$ is not a loop, we let $\gamma_e$ denote the pure matching curve which traces along $e$.
+If $e$ is a loop, we let $\gamma_e$ denote the pure matching curve which traces along $e$ (in any direction, e.g.~clockwise) and then traces along the other edge incident to the same vertex as $e$.
 We depict $\gamma_e$ in the these two cases as follows.

 \end{example}